 We have a business continuity plan for our non-clinical studies and clinical trials, including a pandemic response plan.
-Given the pandemic, we decided to pause the start of early stage trials temporarily, but are currently planning to initiate them in the second half of the year, including the Phase 2 Toledo trials with GLPG3970.
 We continuously monitor the situation, always putting patients' safety and needs front and center, and our teams are working hand in hand with our CROs and clinical trial sites to define next steps.
-Our collaboration partner Gilead is restarting enrollment into the filgotinib trials at select clinical trial sites, always keeping patients' safety in mind.
-This includes the Phase 2 and Phase 3 trials of filgotinib in Crohn's disease (DIVERSITY), the Phase 3 in psoriatic arthritis (PENGUIN), and the Phase 2 trial in uveitis.
-While the MANTA and MANTA-RAy trials are fully recruited, we cannot exclude potential delays in read-outs in light of COVID-19.
+While the MANTA and MANTA-RAy trials are fully recruited, we cannot exclude potential delays in read-outs of these and other ongoing trials in light of COVID-19.